Christina Radziejewski, MA, MBA

 I founded Innova Centre for Counselling & Psychotherapy to fulfil my calling.
 However, I don’t believe I have reached my fullest potential.
 Consequently, I challenge myself everyday to live the best possible life I can.

 Ultimately, I am in the business of change.
 Most notably, I believe my work is to facilitate emotional, behavioral, psychological and spiritual change.
 My wish is for my clients to experience the freedom to be who they want to be.
 Above all, I want my clients to achieve a sense of peace, not just in their minds, but in their hearts as well.

 Along with my husband, I was coordinator and presenter of a marriage preparation program for engaged couples for a number of years.
 Additionally, I have served on the board of directors of Community Ventures Society in Port Moody, and I continue to volunteer in the community in other ways.

 We have eight year old twin girls, and we enjoy spending our time experiencing their curiosity with life.
-Besides work and family, I could be found occasionally at the range trying to fix my golf swing.
+Besides work and family, I could be found occasionally at the driving range trying to fix my golf swing.

 My Professional Biography

 My thesis was entitled Portraits of Marriage from Frankl’s Existential Perspective.
 This was a qualitative exploration of the experiences of married couples in their search for meaning and purpose in life.

 My thesis was entitled Total Customer Satisfaction: Maintaining the Momentum of Change.
 My research and final report was specially designed for and commissioned by Standard Life PLC (UK).

 – Registered Clinical Counsellor, and a member in good standing of the BC Association of Clinical Counsellors